Lab Director

 Ph.D.
 Candidate

-B.S., Swarthmore College, Philadelphia, Engineering
+B.S., Engineering, Swarthmore College, Philadelphia, U.S.A

 Email: blodgett.l@northeastern.edu